 CTRO honors specific books rather than authors for their entire body of work, but is structured to spotlight the authors of the selected books and to promote interest in their books in general.

-If you have any questions or suggestions, or you wish to be considered to serve as a CTRO reader/elector for a future program cycle, please contact project manager Janet Ingraham Dwyer, Library Consultant, State Library of Ohio.
+If you have any questions or suggestions, or you wish to be considered to serve as a CTRO reader/elector for a future program cycle, please contact project coordinator Janet Ingraham Dwyer, Library Consultant, State Library of Ohio.